fdosani/better-interviews/docs/home.md

 I'm hoping will evolve overtime to be better, more inclusive, and less stressful.

-### Problem
+## Problem
-The current state of technical (white boarding) interviews is broken.
+The current state of technical (white boarding) interviews is broken:
-See:
 - [THEY WHITEBOARDED ME](http://they.whiteboarded.me/interview_types/whiteboarding_and_live_coding.html)
 - [The Mental Impact of Tech Interviews (YouTube)](https://www.youtube.com/watch?v=aIrKC41NwC0)